The Crazies (2010 film): Release

-The film premiered on February 24, 2010 in Los Angeles and received a wide release in the North America on February 26, 2010.
-The film opened at #3 behind Cop Out and Shutter Island with $16 million.
+The film premiered on February 24, 2010, in Los Angeles and received a wide release in the North America on February 26, 2010.
+The film opened with $16 million, at #3 behind Cop Out and Shutter Island.
 By May 2010, the film has grossed an estimated $50 million worldwide.
 The Canadian DVD and Blu-ray Disc were released June 29, 2010.
-The DVD and Blu-ray Disc + Digital Copy combo pack was released in the North America on June 29, 2010 and in the UK on July 19.
+The DVD and Blu-ray Disc + Digital Copy combo pack was released in the North America on June 29, 2010, and in the UK on July 19.

 Reception

-On review aggregator Rotten Tomatoes, the film has a rating of 71% based on 148 reviews and an average rating of 6.4/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 72% based on 155 reviews, and an average rating of 6.3/10.
 The site's critical consensus reads, "Tense, nicely shot, and uncommonly intelligent, The Crazies is a horror remake that, unusually, works."
-On Metacritic, which assigns a rating to reviews, the film has an average score of 55 out of 100, based on 30 critics, indicating "mixed or average reviews".
+On Metacritic, which assigns a rating to reviews, the film has an average score of 56 out of 100 based on 31 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Michael Phillips of The Chicago Tribune awarded the film 3½ stars of 4, adding he "greatly prefer this cleverly sustained and efficiently relentless remake to the '73 edition.
 It is lean and simple."
 Eric M. Armstrong of The Moving Arts Film Journal states "The Crazies is a solid B-movie and one of the few remakes surpassing the original."
 Ty Burr of The Boston Globe gave the film 3/4 stars touting the film as "extremely solid stuff – about as good as you could hope from a B-movie re-tread."
 Variety film critic Dennis Harvey states it "emerges an above-average genre piece equal parts horror-meller and doomsday action thriller".

 However, Owen Gleiberman of Entertainment Weekly graded the film a C, adding "I don't care how this premise is dressed, we saw it a jillion times."
 Mike Hale of The New York Times states "The filmmakers seem so determined to make a serious respectable horror movie, they have only the bare minimum of fun."
 Amy Biancolli, writing for San Francisco Chronicle states the re-make "boasts less of the plot and fewer characters than the original, but the hairdos are spiffier and the special effects graduated from cheapo stage blood to the extravagant gross-outs horror audiences expect."

 At the People's Choice Awards, the film was nominated for Favorite Horror Movie.
+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.